russpowers/nim-atom/README.md

 This is an Atom package for the Nim language that integrates with the Nim compiler and Nimsuggest.

+# Status

+I no longer use Atom, but I will accept pull requests.
+It should be basically working as of April 2018.

 ## Features:
 * Autocomplete
 * Linting/Error Checking (on file save or on-the-fly)